WyLToR/Frontend-Project/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
 ```

-Remember to replace `"your-username"` with your actual GitHub username and customize the content as needed for your project's specific details.
+Please replace `"your-username"` with your actual GitHub username and customize the content as needed.